SharathN25/STM32F407-Discovery/I2C_Driver/README.md

 * **TxE(Bit 7): Data register empty (transmitters)** - Use of this flag is a must during the data transmission.
 If TxE=1, then it means data register is empty and it is the right time to put data int DR for transmission.
 This flag is not set during the address phase. a write into DR automatically clears the TxE flag.

+### 6. I2C Clock control register (I2C_CCR)
+The first 12 bits i.e CCR[11:0] are used to program the CCR.
+The CCR is value is calculated based on the given formula which is specific to STM. **Refer Section 27.6.8 I2C Clock control register (I2C_CCR) (Page 870 of RM0090)** for more details.